|Aircraft registration number||А6-FDN|

 According to the onboard recorders data analysis no failures of the aircraft systems or components, and power plant were identified.
 The aircraft had valid Airworthiness Certificate, received all necessary maintenance and was in normal state before the last departure.

 The detailed analysis of all factors related to the aircraft operation is going on.
-The investigation team is planing to conduct necessary examinations of the aircraft control system recovered components and elements.
+The investigation team is planning to conduct necessary examinations of the aircraft control system recovered components and elements.
 The Boeing Company received the request for providing the technical documentation necessary for the evaluation of the aircraft systems performance, and also the information requested related to the Boeing aircraft events with similar scenarios.

 At IAC Laboratory activities on the data preparation for the mathematical model analysis and for the aircraft flight trajectory recovering supported by the audio and video reconstruction of the accident flight.